temporalio/documentation/kb/migrating-visibility-data-from-es6.md

 1. Shut down the Temporal Cluster.
 2. Upgrade Elasticsearch v6 to Elasticsearch v7 according to [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html).
 3. Upgrade Temporal to the latest version.
-4. Make sure that the static config file is not set to `v6`:
+4. Make sure that the static config file is set to `v7`:

    ```
    persistence:
      datastores:
        es-visibility:
          elasticsearch:
-           version: "v6"
+           version: "v7"
    ```

 5. Start the Temporal Cluster.

 ## Rolling upgrade

-1. If you are still using Elasticsearch v6, make sure your config file reflects this:
+1. If you are still using Elasticsearch v6, make sure your config file is set to `v6`:
    ```
    persistence:
      datastores: